German Catholic Church is losing priests and parishes | DW | 22.09.2020

 Read more: Women demand more sway in Catholic Church

-The issue will be brought more into the open during this week's Bishop's Conference in Fulda.
-Church officials face the challenge of averting crisis while rebuilding its standing amid abuse scandals and debates with the Vatican.
+The issue will be brought more into the open during this week's Bishops' Conference in Fulda in central Germany.
+Church officials face the challenge of averting a crisis while rebuilding its standing amid abuse scandals and debates with the Vatican.

-In a statement in July, the Vatican opposed the German church's plans, saying each church must be led by a priest.
-The statement frustrated German church officials, as it was seen as a clear rejection of a plan to form teams of priests and laypeople working on equal footing to oversee the administration and pastoral work.
+In a July statement, the Vatican opposed the German church's plans, saying each church must be led by a priest.
+The statement frustrated church officials, as it was seen as a clear rejection of a plan to form teams of priests and laypeople working on equal footing to oversee administration and pastoral work.

 Other bishops came out, too.
 Bamberg's Archbishop Ludwig Schick called the statement "theologically deficient," and said it caused more harm than good.